HerrDoctor/Getting-and-Cleaning-Data/README.md

 * **CodeBook.html**: Code Book explaining the variables contained in the dataset and how it was produced (HTML file).
 * **README.md**: Readme file (R Markdown file).
 * **README.html**: Readme file (HTML file).
-* **Scripts/run_analysis.R**: R script you need to run to obtain the tidy dataset.
+* **run_analysis.R**: R script you need to run to obtain the tidy dataset.
 * **Output/averages_per_activity_and_subject.txt**: Output of run_analysis.R script: the produced dataframe written in txt format (with the write.table() command).

 ## Notes

-* The script "Scripts/run_analysis.R" makes use of the dplyr package.
+* The script "run_analysis.R" makes use of the dplyr package.
 In case you need, you can install it running:

 ```
 install.packages("dplyr")